Infants 0 - 4 years carried free of charge but MUST be added to your booking

 On 25 December 2018 the Colonel's Homestead Restaurant will offer Christmas Lunch/Dinner departing at 12noon & 6pm.
 This can be booked online via the Walter Peak Gourmet BBQ Dinner page

-The TSS Earnslaw will undergo annual maintenance 2 June 2018 - 8 July 2018 (and mid May 2019 - late June 2019).
-During this period travel to and from Walter Peak is by one of our smaller boats and the lower price reflects this change.
+The TSS Earnslaw will undergo annual maintenance early June 2019 - early July 2019.
+During this period travel to and from Walter Peak is by one of our smaller boats and the lower adult price reflects this change.

 For a dining experience like no other, cruise across Lake Wakatipu on the iconic TSS Earnslaw and discover Queenstown’s incomparable fine dining destination.